General Help

 Last reply by mdsinahan, -

 Dear Sophia, 1.
-Frankly, this really depends on how you define the Qi flow and what is it used under.
-2. In houses, we are often talking about Qi flowing into the house. ie. your living room frontage faces East.
-3. Qi or air will flow in from the West into the East?
-So don't you want Good Qi from East to flow into house as opposed to Bad Qi flowing in from West into your home?
-4. That is why for our website, when we define facing direction we want good Qi to flow into the house and not bad Qi.
-5. The other concept is useful for usually the Yin Feng Shui where you want to have lots of good Qi behind you so as to ward of the bad Qi.
-Thus, under Yin …
+Honestly, this really depends on how you define Qi flow and the context you are using it in.
+2. For houses, we usually talk about Qi flowing into the home.
+For example, if your living room frontage faces East.
+3. Will Qi, or air, flow in from the West towards the East?
+So wouldn’t you prefer good Qi from the East to flow into your home, instead of bad Qi coming in from the West?
+4. That’s why, on our website, when we define the facing direction, we focus on where good Qi can flow into the house, rather than allowing bad Qi to enter.
+5. The other concept is more commonly used in Yin Feng Shui, where you want a strong amount of good …

 Last reply by Cecil Lee, -